You are here: Home > Justice > Courts system > Courts

 The Circuit Court has jurisdiction in more serious civil and criminal matters.
 You can appeal the outcome of a case heard in the Circuit Court to the High Court.

-The High Court is presided over by a President of the High Court.
-It also has jurisdiction over civil and criminal matters.
+The High Court also has jurisdiction over civil and criminal matters.
 For example, the most serious criminal offences, such as murder, are dealt with by the High Court.
+The High Court is regulated by a President of the High Court.
+You can appeal the outcome of a case heard in the High Court to the Court of Appeal or in some instances directly to the Supreme Court.

-The Supreme Court was created as the final court of appeal and is presided over by the Chief Justice.
+The Supreme Court was set up as the final court of appeal and is regulated by the Chief Justice.

-The Courts (Establishment and Constitution) Act 1961 also provides for the setting up of special courts where the best interest of justice would not be served in a normal court, for example, the Children's Court and the Drug Court.
+The Irish Constitution also provides for the setting up of special courts where the best interest of justice would not be served in a normal court, for example, the Children Court and the Drug Treatment Court.

 Further information